lingrino/vaku/docs/cli/vaku.md

 Vaku is a CLI for working with large Vault k/v secret engines

-The Vaku CLI provides path and folder based commands that work on both version 1 and version 2 k/v secret engines.
-Vaku can help manage large amounts of vault data by updating secrets in place, moving paths or folders, searching secrets, and more.
+The Vaku CLI provides path- and folder-based commands that work on both Version 1 and Version 2 K/V secret engines.
+Vaku can help manage large amounts of Vault data by updating secrets in place, moving paths or folders, searching secrets, and more.

-Vaku is not a replacement for the Vault CLI and requires that you already are authenticated to Vault before running any commands.
-Vaku commands should not be run on non-k/v engines.
+Vaku is not a replacement for the Vault CLI and requires that you are already authenticated to Vault before running any commands.
+Vaku commands should not be run on non-K/V engines.

 CLI documentation - 'vaku help [cmd]'
 API documentation - https://pkg.go.dev/github.com/lingrino/vaku/api